-Our students spend half of their time interning on one of the Cheerful Hearts Foundations three main projects.
+Our participants spend half of their time interning on one of the Cheerful Hearts Foundations three main projects.
 Each project has a different team leader (see CHF team leaders here) and a different project site though they are all fundamentally interconnected.
-Because each project has some overlap, students may be asked at times to help out on a project that is different from the one they were originally assigned.
-SSSA students are expected to have a flexible attitude to ensure their contribution to CHF is relevant and maximized.
+Because each project has some overlap, participants may be asked at times to help out on a project that is different from the one they were originally assigned.
+SSSA participants are expected to have a flexible attitude to ensure their contribution to CHF is relevant and maximized.

 Anti Child Labor & Trafficking Project